 Lab Objectives: This course introduces the assembly language programming of 8086 microprocessors.
 It gives a practical training of interfacing the peripheral devices with the 8086 microprocessor.
 The main objective of this lab course is to introduce the basic concepts of 8086 microprocessor and to develop in students the assembly language programming skills.
-It is also gain knowledge on interfacing of different peripherals to microprocessor.
+It also enables the students to gain knowledge on interfacing of different peripherals to microprocessor.